d0n3val/Edu-Game-Engine/Source/imgui/docs/README.md

 Developed by [Omar Cornut](http://www.miracleworld.net) and every direct or indirect contributors to the GitHub.
 The early version of this library was developed with the support of [Media Molecule](http://www.mediamolecule.com) and first used internally on the game [Tearaway](http://tearaway.mediamolecule.com).

-I first discovered imgui principles at [Q-Games](http://www.q-games.com) where Atman had dropped his own simple imgui implementation in the codebase, which I spent quite some time improving and thinking about.
+I first discovered the IMGUI paradigm at [Q-Games](http://www.q-games.com) where Atman had dropped his own simple implementation in the codebase, which I spent quite some time improving and thinking about.
 It turned out that Atman was exposed to the concept directly by working with Casey.
 When I moved to Media Molecule I rewrote a new library trying to overcome the flaws and limitations of the first one I've worked with.
 It became this library and since then I have spent an unreasonable amount of time iterating on it.

 Embeds [ProggyClean.ttf](http://upperbounds.net) font by Tristan Grimmer (MIT license).